 The most common symptom is pain located on the bottom and inside of the heel.
 The pain is most noticeable when first stepping out of bed in the morning or when stepping down after long periods of sitting.
 Pain usually improves after several steps.

 Your Podiatrist will perform a thorough examination including detailed history, visual exam, biomechanical exam and gait analysis (evaluating the way you walk).
-X-ray may also be ordered.
+X-rays may also be taken.

 Initial treatment usually involves stretching exercises.
 Your Podiatrist may order Physical Therapy for faster results.
 Strapping or taping of the arch for added support.
 Cortisone injections are usually given once weekly (usually 3-5 injections).
 These injections when done properly are not as bad as they sound.
 This relieves the inflammation caused by the tearing of the plantar fascia.
 By far the most important part of treatment is arch support preferably in the form of orthotics.
 Foot orthotics are custom molded devices that correct biomechanical imbalances of the foot and relieve the stretching of the plantar fascia.
 These devices can be made to fit many types of shoes and are strongly suggested for the athlete.
-Finally, if all other conservative care has failed, surgical intervention may be considered.
-There are also non-invasive procedures which are now available for the non-surgical treatment of plantar fasciitis.
-Ask your Podiatrist about these procedures.
+Finally, if all other conservative care has failed, surgical intervention may be considered although if treated early this is rarely necessary.

 CALL OUR OFFICE IF: